tidyverse/tidyverse.org/content/blog/parsnip-checking/index.md

 library(tidymodels)
 ```

 parsnip provides a unified interface to machine learning models, supporting a wide array of modeling approaches implemented across numerous R packages.
-For instance, the code to specify a linear regression model using the `glmnet` library:
+For instance, the code to specify a linear regression model using the `glmnet` package:

 ``` r
 linear_reg() %>%